Frequently Asked Question

 An Offline Draft is a draft type in which the League's teams draft their players separately from NFL.com.
 Whether the draft is held in a conference room, restaurant, basement, backyard, on the phone or by e-mail, the Offline Draft is for users who choose not to use the free NFL.com draft application.
-The League Manager will be responsible for entering draft results via the "Submit Offline Draft Results" tool in the Draft Management section of League Manager Tools.
+The Commissioner will be responsible for entering draft results via the "Submit Offline Draft Results" tool in the Draft Management section of Commissioner Tools.

 How do I know my league's draft date and time?

 When you join or create your league, you are able to view or select your league's draft type, date and time.
 You can also confirm your league's draft settings via the Settings link on your League homepage.
 For Live Drafts, your league homepage will display a "Drafting Now" graphic and link 30 minutes prior to your draft.
 Once you enter your live draft, the countdown clock will update you on the draft status and when you are on the clock.

 How do I know my league's draft order?

 Your draft order is set prior to the draft according to league settings.
 In NFL-Managed leagues, the draft order is randomized and you will discover your draft order once you log in to the Live Draft client.
 In Custom leagues, your draft order will either be randomized or set by your Commissioner.